foxl-ai/foxl/README.md

   code land in a workspace you can open, edit and share.
 - **Runs on a schedule.** Three trigger kinds, cron, heartbeat interval and webhook, for daily briefings, nightly backups and weekly audits.
+- **Reachable from your chat apps.** Mention the bot in Slack and the work runs on your desktop with your local tools, then comes back as a reply in the same thread.
+Telegram, Discord, WhatsApp, Signal, Matrix and email connect the same way.
+Slack uses Socket Mode, so there is no public URL and no inbound port, and the allowed-channel list gates which channels can start work.
 - **Parallel subagents.** Up to five at once, and when the last one finishes the server synthesizes the batch into one answer without you asking again.
 - **34 bundled skills**, plus your own, covering browser automation, code